 Processes relating to the Product Development Forum

-NBN Co will comply with the PDF Processes during the period in which they apply in accordance with clause1I.1.1(b).
+NBN Co will comply with the PDF Processes during the period in which they apply in accordance with clause 1I.1.1(b).

 To participate in the Product Development Forum, Access Seekers and Consumer Advocacy Groups will be required to comply with the PDF Processes during the period in which they apply in accordance with clause 1I.1.1(b).